 - Studied, worked and lived at the birth center.
 Met some life-long friends and managed my first births, caught 5 babies

-- In the Spring of this year I found out I was pregnant and had to leave an abusive relationship so that I could have the home birth that I wanted (and did in-fact have), I also left midwifery school.
+- In the Spring of this year I found out I was pregnant and I left an abusive relationship so that I could have the home birth that I wanted (and did in-fact have), I also left midwifery school.

 - I also stopped eating wheat and noticed a huge difference in my health right away, this led me to research the relationship between our digestive health and our physical, and mental wellness.
-I learned that poor gut health makes healing and healthy habits unsustainable and reduces the effectiveness of medications and nutritional changes.
-If you stopped eating gluten because you were diagnosed with Celiac or because you’ve noticed that gluten negatively affects your health and well-being, the Wellness Spiral Detox method is for you.
-Do you have the guts to heal?
+I learned that poor gut health makes healing unsustainable and reduces the effectiveness of medications and nutritional changes.

 knowledge of and travel to Africa